SublimeText-Markdown/MarkdownEditing/README.md

 Now open palette and choose "Preview in Browser" and you will get a WYSIWYG editor.

+## Troubleshooting

+### Error loading syntax file...

+__Are you getting this error after installation: _**Error loading syntax file** "Packages/Markdown/Markdown.tmLanguage": Unable to open Packages/Markdown/Markdown.tmLanguage_?__

+>  This is caused by open markdown files at the install time.
+You have to __manually change their syntax to your newly installed Markdown syntax__.
+Read the below paragraph for more details on this.

+_Note_: Sublime text has a native tiny package for Markdown.
+However, when MarkdownEditing is enabled, native package causes some conflicts.
+For this reason, MarkdownEditing will automatically disable it.
+Since it doesn't bring anything new over MarkdownEditing, this is not a loss.
+But remember, when you disable MarkdownEditing, you have to reenable the native one manually (if you want).

 ## Related Plugins

 * [Knockdown][]